amirhoseinarjmand/pizzaShop/README.md

 # Pizza shop

-HTML, CSS and JS languages ​​are used in this project
+HTML, CSS and JS are used in this project

 ## Follow the instructions below step by step